suncoast-devs/handbook/lessons/html-intro/images.md

 Annotating images with figures and figure captions

-Speaking of captions, there are a number of ways that you could add a caption to go with your image.
+Speaking of captions, there are several ways that you could add a caption to go with your image.
 For example, there would be nothing to stop you from doing
 this:

 ```html